 Foster care is a temporary living situation for the children of parents deemed “unfit” by the child welfare support system.
 It is meant to support children as they find their way and adjust into a new family.
-As an overloaded system meant to help hundreds of thousands of children, it obviously has its flaws.
+As a system working to help hundreds of thousands of children, it can sometimes develop problems.

 As a system with flaws, they failed to deliver, she said.
 “We asked for behavioral support and were not given it.
 We asked for training and did not receive it.
 We asked for mental health support and were not given it,” Moralls explained.
 “When we called for assistance the answer was to either call 911 or the mental health team and have the youth placed on a 5150 hold.
 It was a heartbreaking experience for everyone involved.”

 Many children and foster parents have to go through this heartbreaking process throughout their lifetime.
-A child enters foster care every two minutes in the United States and their stay in the system can range anywhere from a couple of weeks to the time when that child has turned 18.
+A child enters foster care every two minutes in the United States, and their stay in the system can range anywhere from a couple of weeks to the time when that child has turned 18.
 The setting can vary as well, leaving children with foster parents, a distant relative, a pre-adoptive parent, or a group of other foster children and an adult in a group home.
-Fifty-eight percent of the children in the system have a goal of being reunited with their biological parents and the other 26 percent are attempting to be relocated to a new and hopefully, “forever” family.
+According to the American Society for the Positive Care of Children, fifty-eight percent of the children in the system have a goal of being reunited with their biological parents and the other 26 percent are attempting to be relocated to a new and, hopefully, “forever” family.

 As a system meant to benefit the lives of children, the statistics for success are surprisingly low.
-Fewer than 3 percent of the children in foster care will go on to earn a college degree; education is hard to attain within the system.
-Children will sometimes be given seven-days notice before being relocated with their school changing almost every time.
+Fewer than 3 percent of the children in foster care will go on to earn a college degree.
+Children will sometimes be given seven-days notice before being relocated, with their school changing almost every time.
 Along with them being relocated, their records may also be displaced, making it hard for them to progress at a steady rate in school.
 On top of that, only 50 percent of foster kids will be employed by the age of 24, and 20 percent of them will become homeless after the age of 18.

-The system makes it extremely difficult for children to succeed.
+The system can make it difficult for children to succeed.
 Without solid mental health help or trauma advisors, children often live with the horrors of whatever caused them to be put into the system without any relief.
 That trauma isn’t helped with the constant uprooting of children from different foster homes and families at critical times in their life.

 If, for whatever reason, a child doesn’t “work out” with a family, they will be given a trash bag for their belongings and will be transported to an entirely different living situation.
-Often, foster parents are not informed of the children’s trauma due to the lack of communication with the child or the system failing to mention it.
+Alternative Family Services shared that often, foster parents are not informed of the children’s trauma due to the lack of communication with the child or the system failing to mention it.